 But unlike traditional advertising, these digital paid ads are not randomly pushed to a larger mass with the hope of hitting a few interested people.
 Instead, digital paid ads are shown to a targeted audience, filtered based on their search preferences.
 So there are increased chances that they will feel less interrupted by these ads.
 This way, advertising practices are kept in alignment with inbound marketing practices.

 Build a Career in Digital Marketing with upGrad

 From this article, apart from understanding the core marketing vs advertising difference, you must have understood that digital marketing is a comprehensive concept.
 It is one of the most promising and emerging careers in India.
 For building a career in digital marketing, just learning about advertising is not enough.

 You will also require mastering other marketing skills like Search Engine Optimization (SEO), Search Engine Marketing (SEM), Social Media and Content Marketing, Branding, and Marketing Analytics.
 You will also require gaining a thorough knowledge of various digital marketing tools & platforms such as Facebook ads, Google ads, STUkent, Google Analytics, WordPress, Mailchimp, etc.

-For digital marketing aspirants like you, upGrad offers an online PG Certification Program in Digital Marketing and Communication.
+For digital marketing aspirants like you, upGrad offers an online Advanced Certificate in Digital Marketing & Communication.
 This program provides the opportunity to learn from India’s top Digital Marketing faculty and industry leaders from MICA, Facebook, group m, and Cambridge University.

 Freshers, traditional marketers, entrepreneurs, brand managers, and communication managers can take up this course from the comfort of their space and time.